smartdevicelink/sdl_core_guides/docs/Developer Documentation/ResumeController/index.md

 # Resume Controller

-This page will descrive internal structure and detailed design of Resume controller
+This page will describe internal structure and detailed design of Resume controller

 |||
 Figure 1: ResumeController Overview